jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 processes, we must remain vigilant to protect privacy and security.
 $10\.5 trillion
 The cost of cybercrime is projected to hit an annual $10\.5 trillion by 2025\.
+Note 1
-Note 1 100Microsoft Digital Defense Report 2023
+100 Microsoft Digital Defense Report 2023
 Chapter 5 Innovating for Security and Resilience
 Using the power of AI for cybersecurity continued Harnessing large